bartoluzuzazo/StockWatcher/README.md

 StockWatcher is a simple fullstack web application made using C# with EntityFramework and Blazor Web Assembly.

 This website allows registered users to search stock prices and news regarding the selected company.
-Futhermore, the user can add any stock to the private watchlist.
+Futhermore, the user can add any stock to a private watchlist.

 All stock data is downloaded form [Polygon.io](https://polygon.io/docs)